Kinangop Plateau

 The Kinangop Plateau is a region in Kenya that lies between the Kenyan Rift Valley to the west and the Aberdare Range to the east.
-It takes its name from Kinangop Mountain, which rises in the Aberdares to the east.
+Kinangop is a constituency and sub-county in Nyandarua County, located in central Kenya, northwest of Nairobi and on the Kinangop Plateau between the Aberdare Range and the Great Rift Valley.
+It is one of the five constituencies that make up Nyandarua County.

 Geographical features

 The edge of the plateau is about 2400 m in elevation.
 The plateau is relatively flat, sloping gradually upwards towards the foothills of the Aberdares.
 Rainfall is around 1000 mm annually, with more rainfall in the north than the south.

 Streams that feed the Malewa and Karati rivers have cut into the plateau.
 These rivers in turn flow into Lake Naivasha.

 Soils include ando‐luvic and verto‐luvic phaeozems.

 At one time the plateau was almost completely covered in tussocky grassland with very few trees.
 The stream valleys had many tussocky bogs.

 Colonial era

 After a railway was built, in the 1920s to 1940s the Wanjohi Valley became a British settler community that gained notoriety as the "Happy Valley set".
 The immigrants bought land at low cost to raise sheep and cattle.
 Idina Sackville, a member of this set, bought a plot on the side of the Kipipiri Mountain, which rises above the plateau, building a house called "Clouds" that became notorious for parties involving drug use and promiscuous sex.
 Josslyn Hay, a member of this set, was shot dead in 1941.

 During the Mau Mau emergency between 1952 and 1960, huge areas of the "White Highlands" were designated prohibited or restricted to non-Europeans.
 The Aberdares, Kinangop plateau and Mount Kipipiri were among these.
 Any African found in the area could legally be shot on sight.
 Their presence justified "reasonable suspicion" that they were terrorists.